Tour type: Small Group

 - Maximum group sizes are reduced to 10

 - The Amman city tour and Desert Castles trip have been moved from Day 2 and will now be done when you return to Amman.
 This will ensure we have enough time in Amman to take a PCR test and obtain the results before you return home.
+This unfortunately means that the Petra by Night tour is not currently available.

 Regular small-group departures run throughout the year and the tour can also be booked privately on any other date and customised to fit your personal requirements.